-^{88.} Id. at 630 (Scalia, J., concurring in the judgment).
+88. Id. at 630 (Scalia, J., concurring in the judgment).

-^{89.} Id. at 615 (plurality opinion).
+89. Id. at 615 (plurality opinion).

-^{90.} See, e.g., Hurst v.
+90. See, e.g., Hurst v.
 Florida, 577 U.S. 92, 104 (2016) (Alito, J., dissenting) ("Although the Court suggests that today's holding follows ineluctably from Ring, the Arizona sentencing scheme at issue in that case was much different from the Florida procedure now before us.").

-^{91.} KARL N. LLEWLLYN, THE BRAMBLE BUSH: ON OUR LAW AND ITS STUDY 42 (1951).
+91. KARL N. LLEWLLYN, THE BRAMBLE BUSH: ON OUR LAW AND ITS STUDY 42 (1951).

-very different First Amendment question arises when a State requires its employees to pay agency fees" and for "not sufficiently tak[ing] into account the difference between the effects of agency fees in public- and private-sector collective bargaining."
-Even "Abood's proponents ha[d] abandoned its reasoning," and cases on compelled speech since then had applied "exacting scrutiny" at least.
-In other words, Abood was "an outlier among our First Amendment cases."
-96
+sector collective bargaining."94 Even "Abood's proponents ha[d] abandoned its reasoning," and cases on compelled speech since then had applied "exacting scrutiny" at least.95 In other words, Abood was "an outlier among our First Amendment cases."96

 Similarly, in Fulton v.
-City of Philadelphia,97 Alito wrote separately to argue that the Court should have overruled Employment Division v.
-Smith.98 Smith, according to Alito, was "a methodological outlier" because it "ignored the 'normal and ordinary' meaning of the constitutional text" and "made no real effort to explore the understanding of the free-exercise right at the time of the First Amendment's adoption."
-Moreover, Smith all but ignored the many earlier precedents at odds with its announced rule.
+City of Philadelphia, Alito wrote separately to argue that the Court should have overruled Employment Division v.
+Smith.98 Smith, according to Alito, was "a methodological outlier" because it "ignored the 'normal and ordinary' meaning of the constitutional text" and "made no real effort to explore the understanding of the free-exercise right at the time of the First Amendment's adoption."99 Moreover, Smith all but ignored the many earlier precedents at odds with its announced rule.
 In doing away with the existing Free Exercise rule of Sherbert v.
-Verner, 100 Smith had "pigeon-holed" that precedent and suggested that other cases had never applied Sherbert anyway.
-101 "Smith's rough treatment of prior decisions diminished its own status as a precedent," 102 according to Alito, and given its inconsistency with trends in the case law, Smith-like Abood-was an "anomaly."
-103
+Verner, 100 Smith had "pigeonholed" that precedent and suggested that other cases had never applied Sherbert anyway.
+"Smith's rough treatment of prior decisions diminished its own status as a precedent,"102 according to Alito, and given its inconsistency with trends in the case law, Smith-like Abood-was an "anomaly."